openebs/website/docs/main/concepts/data-engines/local-storage.md

    velero restore create rbb-01 --from-backup bbb-01 -l app=test-velero-backup
    ```

-## Limitations (or Roadmap items) of OpenEBS Local Storage
+## Limitations of OpenEBS Local Storage

 - Size of the Local Storage cannot be increased dynamically.
-- Disk quotas are not enforced by Local Storage.
-An underlying device or hostpath can have more data than requested by a PVC or storage class.
-Enforcing the capacity is a roadmap feature.
-- Enforce capacity and PVC resource quotas on the local disks or host paths.
-- SMART statistics of the managed disks is also a potential feature in the roadmap.

 ## See Also